Syxh0wN/backend/README.md

 # Backend

-Backend é uma aplicação desenvolvida com o objetivo de fornecer uma API para acesso a dados e funcionalidades.
+Backend is an application developed with the objective of providing an API for data and functionality access.

-## Versão
+## Version

 1.0.0

-## Arquivo Principal
+## Main file

 index.js

-## Licença
+## License

 MIT

 ## Scripts

-- `dev`: inicia o servidor em modo desenvolvimento, utilizando o ts-node-dev e ignorando os arquivos na pasta node_modules.
+- `dev`: Start the server in development mode, using ts-node-dev and ignoring the files in the node_modules folder.
-- `migration:generate`: gera uma nova migração baseada no arquivo data-source.ts.
+- `migration:generate`: Generate a new migration based on the data-source.ts file.
-- `migration:run`: roda as migrações existentes baseadas no arquivo data-source.ts.
+- `migration:run`: Run the existing migrations based on the data-source.ts file.

-## Dependências de Desenvolvimento
+## Development Dependencies

 - @types/bcryptjs: ^2.4.2
 - @types/cors: ^2.8.13